sypets/cal2calendarize/README.rst

 Migrate plugins from cal to calendarize.

 !!!
-IMPORTANT: The cal events and category relations are already handled in the calendarize database wizard.
+IMPORTANT: The cal events and category relations are already handled in the calendarize upgrade wizard.
 This extension handles some things which are not handled by the wizard of calendarize, such as plugin migration.

 !!!
 WARNING: This is a first shot of migrating plugins, it greatly simplifies